movephutthaphaiboon/movephutthaphaiboon.github.io/_posts/2020-01-14-game-design-for-education-my-internship-in-taiwan.md

 The initial test at YLCMCC’s Annual Festival in September 2019 gave us a lot of insights and feedback.
 We quickly realized that the one-size-fits-all game wouldn’t yield the best result and we needed a more structured approach to really understand the impact of our game on the children’s learning.

 Taking this into consideration, we went back to the drawing board and redesigned the game as well as the testing process.
 We chose to selectively test our revised prototype with a group of 50 children with a specific age range and a fair gender distribution.
 The refined testing process included both pre-test and post-test evaluations to effectively measure the improvement in their English vocabulary.
+[Watch the game testing recording here](https://youtu.be/guOUznh62qU).

 <img src="/images/1920x1080 in_post - shapes&colors 9.jpg" width="90%" style="display: block; margin: auto;" />
-<p style="text-align: center;"><em>Shapes & Colors Prototype Testing II at NFU Maker Space on November 20, 2019; watch the [VIDEO](https://youtu.be/guOUznh62qU) here</em></p>
+<p style="text-align: center;"><em>Shapes & Colors Prototype Testing II at NFU Maker Space on November 20, 2019</em></p>

 The focus on user experiences was paramount.
 Every design decision, every iteration was grounded in how it would affect the children’s learning experience.
 It was this user-centric design approach that enabled us to perfect our game, making Shapes & Colors not just educational, but truly engaging for the children.